iworkflowio/durable-timer/docs/design/database-design.md

 | `created_at` | TIMESTAMP | Creation time | Audit trail |
 | `updated_at` | TIMESTAMP | Last modification | Optimistic locking |

+However, this may not work for every database.
+We will need to adjust the design for each database based on the availabilities of features to support this.
+For example, DynamoDB doesn't support using multile columns(attributes) for sort key, and doesn't support UUID natively.
+And the optimization for clustering is not neccesary because this is not part of the pricing model, and there is no self-hosting option.